Particeep/pricer-integration/README.md

 - test case when pricer return business error

 You do not need to test library you use
-(for instance do not create a test which examine if ws client send data, format json from jsonx.formatCaseClass).
+(for instance do not create a test which examine if ws client send data or if format json from jsonx.formatCaseClass works).
-Again You do not need to re test your tools, test only what you created.
+You do not need to re test your tools, test only what you created.

 When you have to test quote part, do not write a test which compare a price in the code with what api insurer give you.
 Because an insurer does not have fix price it can change when he wants.
 You can compare then the AST that you have defined